 An IVA is a formal insolvency solution.
 It can affect your credit file, borrowing, assets, and future financial choices.
 It should be compared with a Debt Management Plan, Debt Relief Order, bankruptcy, informal arrangements and Breathing Space before you choose.

-Fraud-related debts, ongoing benefit deductions and disputes over the decision may need separate handling.
+Fraud-related overpayments are not written off when an IVA completes.
+Social Fund loans, post-IVA debts, ongoing deductions and disputes over the decision may also need separate handling.
 Challenge or hardship options may be more urgent than an IVA.

 If you are unsure, get regulated debt advice before relying on any single option.